Libyan comedian says harder to joke without Gaddafi

 "I want people to see change.
 We change, the country has changed ...
 Everything has changed, even comedy," he said.

-And he didn't rule out a return to political humor one day.
+And he didn't rule out a return to political humour one day.

 "Political jokes were a weapon to fight with and now we don't need it.
 But maybe later."